dataforseo/TypeScriptClient/docs/classes/BusinessDataGoogleReviewsTaskPostRequestInfo.md

-full name of search engine location required field if you don’t specify location_code or location_coordinate if you use this field, you don’t need to specify location_code or location_coordinate you can receive the list of available locations with location_name by making a separate request to https://api.dataforseo.com/v3/business_data/google/locations
+full name of search engine location required field if you don’t specify location_code or location_coordinate if you use this field, you don’t need to specify location_code or location_coordinate you can receive the list of available locations with location_name by making a separate request to the https://api.dataforseo.com/v3/business_data/google/locations
 example:
 London,England,United Kingdom